RedisJSON/RedisJSON/docs/commands.md

 #### Return value

-[Array][4] of [Bulk Strings][3], specifically, each string is the JSON serialization of each JSON value matching a path.
+[Array][4] of [Bulk Strings][3] - each string is the JSON serialization of each JSON value that matches a path.

-When using a JSONPath (as opposed to the legacy path) the root of the matching values is always an array.
-As opposed to the legacy path, which returns a single value.
+When using a JSONPath, the root of the matching values is always an array.
+In contrast, the legacy path returns a single value.

-If there are multiple paths mixing both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).
+If there are multiple paths that include both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).

 #### Examples: